 - viaSport and our partners deliver coach training courses, including Making Ethical Decisions

-- Offering access to dispute resolution services for federated sports organizations:
+We offer access to dispute resolution services for federated sports organizations

 - The Sport Law Connect program offers free access to alternative dispute resolution services such as facilitation, adjudication, and/or providing panel members for a hearing.

-- Raising awareness and sharing best practice in injury prevention and management
+We raise awareness and share best practice in injury prevention and management

-- Sharing research, tools, and resources for concussion awareness and management
+- We share research, tools, and resources for concussion awareness and management

 - viaSport is committed to increasing education and awareness that will assist in gaining the knowledge and skills required to ensure the safety of athletes.

 How to Report Maltreatment by viaSport Staff or Board Members

 - You can report a complaint about a violation of the B.C.
 Universal Code of Conduct by viaSport staff or Board members directly to the viaSport CEO (charlenek [at] viasport.ca).